scalalandio/chimney/.github/ISSUE_TEMPLATE/bug_report.md

 **Actual behavior**
 A description showing what happened: ideally a copy of compiler error, example of wrong value generated, stack trace and message of thrown exception.

+**Which Chimney version do you use**
+Version you used for confirming bug with a snippet.

 **Which platform do you use**
 - [ ] JVM
 - [ ] Scala.js